Remove or Improve – Is It Time to Get Rid of Your WordPress Admin Bar?

 Whilst most of the customization options are purely practical, you can also change the colors across your entire admin dashboard and bar, as well as add custom CSS and JS if you fancy a few extra tweaks.

-It isn’t often that you stumble across a plugin that feels so normal and that you can’t believe it’s not actually part of WordPress itself.
+It isn’t often that you stumble across a plugin that feels so normal that you can’t believe it’s not actually part of WordPress itself.

 Admin Page Spider falls into this category.
 Such a simple change to the admin bar allows you to quickly access posts and pages to edit with just one click.